| Attribute | Description | Type | Required? |

 </sometask>

-The object implemention sometask must provide a method called
+must provide a method called

-createSomepath which returns an instance of Path.
+which returns an instance of Path

 Nested path definitions are handled by the Path object and must be labeled

-The path element takes a parameter path which will be parsed
+The path element takes a parameter path

 and split into single elements.
 It will usually be used